smatechnologies/ibm-i-agent-docs/docs/security/work-management-authority.md

 - *USE authority to most of the IBM i commands.
 (Confidential documentation about the IBM i commands used by LSAM software is available to SMA technical support staff.)
 - *USE authority to libraries of third-party software, and their contents, that may include objects used for submitting jobs.
 - *USE authority to every user profile that will be named in a submitted job.
-- *USE authority to the commands specified in the Prerun and Call data entry boxes of the Call Information tab of each IBM i job master record in the OpCon/xps Enterprise Manager.
+- *USE authority to the commands specified in the Prerun and Call data entry boxes of the Call Information tab of each IBM i job master record in the OpCon Enterprise Manager.
 - *USE authority to every job description that will be named in a submitted job.
 - *USE authority to every job queue where submitted jobs will be placed.
 - *USE authority to every subsystem description that will run submitted jobs.